IHE/ITI.SeR/SeR.md

 | Authorization Decisions Manager  | Authorization Decisions Query [ITI-79] | R           | ITI TF-2: 3.79 |
 | Authorization Decisions Verifier | Authorization Decisions Query [ITI-79] | R           | ITI TF-2: 3.79 |

+The Authorization Decisions Query [ITI-79] provides support for different query types, depending on which actor is grouped with the Authorization Decision Verifier and which transactions (which clinical data items) are in focus.
+This supplement described only one standard query type: "Retrieve Document Set Authorization Decision".
+Additional query types may be defined on vendor, community, regulatory domain, or national level.
+The optionality of supporting various query types is a subject of local regulations.

 ### 39.1.1  Actor Descriptions and Actor Profile Requirements

 Most requirements are documented in Transactions (Volume 2) and Content Modules (Volume 3).